Aether Theater

 Relational Flow Governor (RFG)

-Dyadic orientation also proposes the concept of the Relational Flow Governor (RFG): adaptive processes that regulate interactional coherence in order to preserve meaningful participation and reduce destabilization; these processes are dynamically triggered as coherence decreases below certain thresholds, then dynamically reduce as coherence is restored.
+Dyadic orientation also proposes the concept of the Relational Flow Governor (RFG): adaptive processes that regulate interactional coherence in order to preserve meaningful participation and reduce destabilization; these processes dynamically trigger as coherence decreases below certain thresholds, then dynamically reduce as coherence is restored.

 RFG processes may include clarification, slowing escalation, reframing, contextualization, emotional regulation, boundary formation, ambiguity tolerance, contradiction management, and recursive feedback adjustment.